JanaAhmed4/Parallel-knapsack-CS2--4-/README.md

    - Explored and compared different synchronization methods, including critical, atomic, and reduction, to ensure the correctness of the shared variables.

 3. **Performance Analysis**:
-   - Includes comparisons of execution time for sequential vs. parallel implementations that was done on Intel@i7-1065G7 CPU which is a quad core 201 machine.
+   - Includes comparisons of execution time for different parallel implementations that was done on Intel@i7-1065G7 CPU which is a quad core 201 machine.
    - Demonstrates speedup with increasing threads.